Ysenniko/CityU_CS5296_CloudComputing_Project/README.md

         The project requires the following dependencies to be installed:

-        - Recommended openjdk Version: v17.0
+        - Recommended openjdk version: v17.0
-        - python==3.9
+        - Recommended python version: python==3.9
         - pyspark==3.5.1
         - numpy
         - pandas